-40. James W. Kendrick, Jr. is a 39-year-old black man isolated at Florida State Prison.
+36. James W. Kendrick, Jr. is a 41-year-old black man isolated at Santa Rosa Correctional Institution in Close Management II.
 Defendants have diagnosed him with diabetes, high blood pressure, and obesity.
-He has also developed depression in isolation, for which Defendants have recently prescribed him medications.
-Defendants isolated Mr. Kendrick in Maximum Management on June 20, 2018, after accusing him of battering a correctional officer.
-Defendants held Mr. Kendrick in Maximum Management until October 25, 2018, and then moved him to Close Management I. In recent weeks, although he remains assigned as Close Management I, Defendants have isolated him in a wing with people assigned to Disciplinary Confinement even though they have not charged him with any new disciplinary infractions.

-Defendants restrict Mr. Kendrick's out-of-cell exercise, visits, phone calls, and reading materials under their written Disciplinary Confinement policies and procedures despite his current assignment to Close Management I.
+He has also developed depression in isolation, for which Defendants have prescribed him medications.
+Defendants isolated Mr. Kendrick in Administrative Confinement on June 20, 2018, and then Maximum Management, after accusing him of battering a correctional officer.
+Defendants held Mr. Kendrick in Maximum Management until October 25, 2018, and then moved him to Close Management I. In the weeks before this lawsuit was filed, although he was assigned as Close Management I, Defendants isolated him in a wing with people assigned to Disciplinary Confinement even though they had not charged him with any new disciplinary infractions.
+During that time, Defendants restricted Mr. Kendrick's out-of-cell exercise, visits, phone calls, and reading materials under their written Disciplinary Confinement policies and procedures despite his assignment to Close Management I.

-- 41. Defendants' isolation practices cause Mr. Kendrick to be at risk of physical harm.
+- 37. Defendants' isolation practices cause Mr. Kendrick to be at risk of physical harm.
 He needs regular activity and exercise to avoid heart disease due to his diabetes, high blood pressure, and obesity, but is unable to do so while locked in his tiny cell.
-Defendants routinely fail to provide Mr. Kendrick with the limited amount of out-of-cell exercise required under their written policies, but even when they do Mr. Kenrick cannot get the exercise and activity he needs in a small cage for a few hours a week. - 42.
-Defendants attempt to treat Mr. Kendrick's diabetes at cell-front through the rusty, dirty food slot in his cell door.
+Defendants routinely fail to provide Mr. Kendrick with the limited amount of out-of-cell exercise required under their written policies, but even when they do Mr. Kenrick cannot get the exercise and activity he needs in a small cage for a few hours a week. - 38.
+Defendants frequently attempt to treat Mr. Kendrick's diabetes at cell-front through the rusty, dirty food slot in his cell door.
 Specifically, nurses attempt to administer pre-loaded syringes of insulin through the food slot, which often leads them to improperly insert the needle or inject him in an un-sanitized area of his arm.
 They also fail to appropriately time his insulin delivery with his meals.

 As a result, Mr. Kendrick is frequently compelled to reject his treatment to avoid infection or passing out.

-- 43. When Defendants isolated Mr. Kendrick in June 2018, they determined he had no mental health symptoms.
+- 39. When Defendants isolated Mr. Kendrick in June 2018, they determined he had no mental health symptoms.
 But after months of suffering deprivations of basic human needs in isolation, he has become anxious and depressed and has contemplated suicide.
 Due to these symptoms, in November 2018, mental health staff began providing him with minimal outpatient mental services, and eventually began giving him psychiatric medications.
-Despite these services, his depression continues to worsen in isolation. - 44.
+Despite these services, his depression continues to worsen in isolation. - 40.
 Mr. Kendrick has repeatedly notified Defendants of the risk of harm and disability discrimination he suffers from isolation, including through the grievance process.
-He has exhausted available administrative remedies.
+He has exhausted all available administrative remedies.
 He is a person with a disability as defined in 42 U.S.C. § 12102 and 29 U.S.C. § 705(9)(B).